 So you’re probably wondering, how is comfort shopping any different?
 Or better?
 Especially when you don’t have the money to spend in the first place?
 Well, compare the above example to the one below.

-On that day I was feeling really frustrated and overwhelmed so I decided to go for a walk and window shop (because we all know how that goes!).
-I found these shoes.
+One day I was feeling really frustrated and overwhelmed so I decided to go for a walk and window shop (because we all know how that goes!).
+I came across a pair of shoes.
 They sparkled and shined and literally brought an immediate smile to my face.
 When I tried them on they literally nourished my body from the ground up.
 They gave me a comforting hug.
 Could I afford them?
 Hell no. But did I buy them?
 Hell to the yes!
 And here’s the clincher, I’ve worn them many, many times.

 So, as you can see, there is a big difference between doing something for comfort and doing something to numb.
 The reason why I bring this up is because all of us use the term ‘comfort eating’ but how comfortable do we really feel both during and after the experience?
 About as comfortable as wearing Spanx to a buffet.